tsikup/tsikup/_pages/about.md

 I am a Research Software Engineer at the [Computational BioMedicine Laboratory](https://www.ics.forth.gr/cbml) of the Institute of Computer Science, Foundation of Research and Technology - Hellas.

-My main areas of interest relate to Artificial Intelligence, Machine Learning, Big Data, Data Science, Image Processing, Computer Vision and Biomedical Engineering.
+My main areas of interest relate to Artificial Intelligence, Machine Learning and Image Processing in Medicine and especially Digital Pathology.
+You can find all my published articles in my [scholar](https://scholar.google.gr/citations?user=vWYykXgAAAAJ&hl=en) and in [publications](/articles) page.

-Aside from academic work, I love developing side projects which usually have to do with smart home applications and my homelab (Linux Desktop & Home Server and Networking).

-I also enjoy hiking and outdoors activities, playing basketball, tennis and walking around the city.
-I love travelling around the world and getting to know new cultures, people, cities and the nature.
+Aside from academic work, I develop smart home applications and linux homelab projects.
+I also enjoy hiking and outdoors activities, playing basketball, tennis and travelling around the world.